Our Team

 Connor grew up in Santa Barbara along the California coast, spending most of his time in and on the ocean waters.
 Although he originally thought of becoming a music major out of high school, his love for marine biology was sparked after taking one class during his senior year in high school.
 He went on to take seven more years of college, obtaining his bachelors in Marine Science in Monterey and his masters in Oceanography from UCSC in Santa Cruz.
 During those years, he interned at a variety of marine science education programs which involved hands-on marine classes interacting with live animals and ecosystems, as well as classes that allowed students to experience what it was like to be a marine researcher.
 Connor moved to San Diego in the spring of 2022 to begin working at SEACAMP in order to continue to teach what he loved.
 His favorite part of being a Marine Science Instructor is seeing the kids’ excitement during their experiences at camp and their interest to continue learning more about the oceans.

-Profile for Jack Shurtz coming soon!
+Profile for Connor Marll coming soon!

 Erin grew up in northern California and quickly fell in love with the ocean at her local spot, Stinson Beach.
 After taking environmental and marine science classes in college, she realized she wanted to help protect the ocean and the organisms within by researching, educating and sharing her passion for the ocean with the next generation.
 So, she received her Bachelor’s degree in Environmental Studies at University of California, Santa Barbara, and joined SEACAMP as Marine Science Instructor.